 Process-driven and motivated, Nikki is passionate about building strong relationships with clients and team members to deliver high quality work, that matters.

-Nikki’s education in Marketing and Public Relations has led to her working across a range of agency disciplines such as advertising, brand identity, activations and experience design where she has been able to build strong project management skills, and apply them to her role as Account Manager at Folk.
+Nikki’s education in Marketing and Public Relations has led to her working across a range of agency disciplines such as advertising, brand identity, activations and experience design where she has been able to build strong project management skills, and apply them to her role as Senior Account Manager at Folk.

 Away from work, Nikki loves to spend time with her family on the South Coast, or chances are you’ll find her with a good book, or a crisp glass of wine in hand.